 HOCKEY v OP

 ‘My teachers made sure that if I missed something, they had it all laid out for me.
 If I was going to be away, they would give me all the questions I needed to work on.
 Whenever I went to see them, they had a solution or an answer, and a willingness to help me achieve both my sporting aspirations and my academics.
-That number 2 would never have been possible without that support.’
+None of this would ever have been possible without their support.’

 Tatum says the encouragement and support of her teachers has inspired her to study to become a teacher.

 Tatum will spend three weeks in March at the AIS for further development in the Australian Junior Futuroos Hockey Squad.

 96% of our 2019 Seniors have received offers for their top three preferences, following the release of OP scores.
 7 other graduates will join Tatum in studying education, while 11 girls will begin studies in behavioral and psychological science.
 A number of girls will be studying medicine and veterinary science, bio medical science and engineering.